unjs/h3/README.md

 ## Utilities

-Instead of adding helpers to `req` and `res`, h3 exposes them as composable utlities.
+Instead of adding helpers to `req` and `res`, h3 exposes them as composable utilities.

 - `useRawBody(req, encoding?)`
 - `useBody(req)`